 In the United States, the first thing a master mason most often does upon being raised is go out and get himself a ring.
-You will find three main varieties - steel, silver and gold.
-In the near future we will begin offering steel rings but it's unlikely that we will ever carry gold due to it's high cost.
-For now, we specialize in .925 sterling silver masonic rings.
+You will find three main varieties - base metals such as steel, sterling silver and gold.
+Steel is by far the most durable and least expensive but has a very limited selection and cannot be resized or customized.

 For the recently raised mason, we recommend this craft signet ring.
 It's simple and elegant.
 It refers strictly to the master mason with no symbols other than the square and compass.